 As an obese person (currently I weigh 44 lbs more than what I should Ideally be).

-It took me a while to prepare for the gorilla trek.
+It took me a while to prepare for the gorilla trekking in Uganda.

 It is an impenetrable forest, a dense rainforest.
 You need to cut open your own path if the usual route is occupied (read, a forest elephant might be standing in the trail).